blake-clancyworld/Caesar-wiki/Contracts/EuroLeague/Series-1/Moments.md

-The Moments contract inherits from BaseContract721.
+The Reels contract inherits from ClancyERC721.